elmot/qemu-lm3s/Readme.md

 There is a [fake peripheral device definition](fake_peripheral.svd) which may be used for debugging and testing purposes.
 The "device" is located in RAM, at address `0x20001800`.
-In the program code it is filled up with value.
+In the program code it is filled up with values.

 Clion Run configuration
 ---

 ![Clion Run configuration](runconfig.png)

-Still work in progress